 So, Verstappen is currently considered to be the greatest F1 driver of all time.
 However, due to the power creep factor these results will naturally tend to favour modern drivers.
 How prevalent is that effect?
 It may not be immediately obvious, but it’s actually incredibly strong.
 For example, running the results again with every F1 driver in history we get a pretty shocking outcome: 7 of the top 10 F1 drivers ever by this metric are on the current grid!

-It’s an open question whether this is a fair way to compare drivers from different eras, given that they can only beat the competition in front of them.
-The likes of Fangio, Lauda and Prost would undoubtedly have been better drivers if they had the ability to use the training, professionalism and technology involved in modern F1.
+It’s an open question whether this is a fair way to compare drivers from different eras.
+After all, they can only beat the competition in front of them.
+The likes of Fangio, Lauda and Prost would also undoubtedly have been better drivers if they had the ability to use the training, professionalism and technology involved in modern F1.

 Another way to approach the problem is to adjust driver scores based on the era they raced.
 This requires a fitted function to be able to adjust drivers ratings based on their era.
-For those wondering, I ended up using a basically flat profile for the first 20 years of F1, and a linear one afterwards.
+I ended up using a basically flat profile for the first 20 years of F1, and a linear one afterwards.
 (In contrast to the line of best fit presented for the previous power creep graphs).
-This provides a good fit to the overall trend of the data, although of course there is some random variation too, without trying to perfectly replicate every little variation.
+This provides a good fit to the overall trend of the data, although of course there is some noise.

 The idea here is to rank how good a driver was given the era they raced in.
 There are pros and cons to this approach as opposed to the results above, but I think on balance it is a fairer way of assessing which driver(s) can be considered the greatest ever.
 It gives the following rankings: